 Why does a crested gecko bite?

-Crested geckos are prey animals that have little real defense mechanisms against their predators.
+Crested geckos are prey animals that have few real defense mechanisms against their predators.
 In the wild, they will often just run away from a confrontation and hide.
 But your crested gecko doesn’t have a lot of room to hide and run away in a terrarium.
-It’s not entirely surprising that a crested gecko bites when you suddenly grab him – even if your intentions are not bad.

 - scared: if you reach for your crested gecko from above the geckos’ instinct takes over and thinks it’s a predator bird trying to catch them.
 Your crested gecko doesn’t have another way to escape except by squirming and trying to get loose, or by trying to bite.